amitchatterjee/knowledgenet/doc/concepts.md

   - **rules** are the rules coded in Python language that are provided to the Pyrete engine and executed by the engine to produce the output.

 ## Rete
-Pyrete is an adaptation of the Rete algorithm designed by **Charles L. Forgy** of Carnegie Melon University.
-It is an efficient pattern matching algorithm that is widely used in many AI systems including Expert Systems.
+Pyrete is an implementation of an **Inference Engine** using an adaptation of the Rete algorithm designed by **Charles L. Forgy** of Carnegie Melon University.
+Rete is an efficient pattern matching algorithm that is widely used in many AI systems including Expert Systems.
 Unlike some other fields of AI like Machine Learning (ML), the results the Rete algorithm produce are more predictable and explainable.
 It also requires no learning as the algorithm is rule-based, i.e., predefined by "experts".
 Similar comparison also applies to statistical algorithms that are based on probabilistic model.
 In applications, Rete is often applied after ML and other statistical algorithms have processed the input data; the results from these process being fed to the Rete algorithm for higher accuracy and explainability.

 ### Inferencing
 A Rete execution emulates the process used by humans to come to a decision (or conclusion) based on facts presented to him/her/them.
 To make the decision, a person takes the facts provided to him/her and applies a set of well-established logic (or rules).
 For complex decision-making, applying a rule to a set of facts may produce intermediate facts that are then used as input to another set of rules.
 This process continues until the person reaches a decision.
 One can think of Rete execution as a network of rules that are applied to facts in a certain order.
 A very **simplistic** representation of the Rete network execution is shown below.